anyscale/madewithml.github.io/docs/courses/applied-ml/logging.md

 ## Application

 Let's look at what logging looks like in our [application](https://github.com/GokuMohandas/applied-ml){:target="_blank"}.

+### Components

 There are a few overarching concepts to be aware of first before we can create and use our loggers.

 - `#!js Logger`: the main object that emits the log messages from our application.
 - `#!js Handler`: used for sending log records to a specific location and specifications for that location (name, size, etc.).
 - `#!js Formatter`: used for style and layout of the log records.

 There is so much [more](https://docs.python.org/3/library/logging.html){:target="_blank"} to logging such as filters, exception logging, etc. but these basics will allows us to do everything we need for our application.

+### Levels

 Before we create our specialized, configured logger, let's look at what logged messages even look like by using a very basic configuration.
 ```python linenums="1"